-The same point needs to be made about fructose.
-Recent reports claim that all fructose turns into fat in the liver, and none gets converted to glucose which is our cell’s favourite fuel.
-In case you didn't know, white sugar, sucrose, is a unit of glucose and a unit of fructose.
+The same point needs to be made about Fructose is a simple sugar that occurs naturally in fruits, vegetables and their juices, as well as in honey…..
+Recent reports claim that all fructose turns into There are many different types of fats; polyunsaturated, monounsaturated, hydrogenated, saturated and trans fat.
+The body requires good fats (polyunsaturated and monounsaturated) in order to… in the liver, and none gets converted to glucose which is our cell’s favourite fuel.
+In case you didn’t know, white sugar, Sucrose is commonly known as table sugar…., is a unit of glucose and a unit of fructose.
 It is the conversion of fructose to glucose that makes it ‘slow-releasing’.
 A better term would be ‘slow converting’.

 Now, if you overload the system with fructose some does go straight into fat, raising blood fat levels called triglycerides.
 But if you don’t have that much, or slow down its release from fruits by eating the whole fruit containing fibres, or eating fruit more slowly and in reasonable amounts, fructose does convert to glucose.
 So, fructose isn’t ‘bad’ per se, just in excess.